fcarvalhopacheco/whots18-data-report/docs/source/6_section.md

 # Results

 During the WHOTS-18 cruise (WHOTS-18 mooring deployment, 24 July 2022), a
-weakening front north of the Hawaiian Islands acted to weaken trades across the region.
-This ridge to the north was eroding due to a weakening cold front north of the ridge, which led to a downward trend in winds.
-The front continued to weaken and sink southward through the weekend, keeping the winds light and variable.
-Regular trades returned by mid-week.
-On October 10, winds in the morning increased to 25 kt gusting to 35 kt, and there was a brief rain event in the morning.
-Waves during the week were also low, with a small swell from the north arriving mid-week.

-Near-surface currents were almost 1 kt northward during transit to Station ALOHA, turning southward upon arrival to Station ALOHA.
-Eventually, the current shifted due north again, became somewhat weaker (about 0.5 kt), and remained for approximately five days.
-There was a nearly low sea level just to the east of Station ALOHA, not quite a fully formed eddy; it was reflected by northward flow to the east and southward flow to the west.
-A combination of internal semi-diurnal and diurnal tides and near-inertial oscillations was noticeable, especially in vertical shear.

-Conditions during the WHOTS-18 deployment on October 5 were favorable, with light NNE winds of ~ 5 kt increasing to up to 10 kt by the end of the deployment.
-There were clear skies and no precipitation in the region, and 1.0 to 1.5 m waves from the east, with a strong surface current towards ENE.
+high-pressure ridge far north of the Hawaiian Islands maintained a tight enough pressure gradient down across the region to produce moderate local trades, increasing by the end of the cruise.
+There was no measurable precipitation during the deployment or recovery times.
+Conditions during the WHOTS-18 deployment were favorable, with light ENE winds during the deployment.
+There were clear skies and no precipitation in the region , and small short- period wind waves.

+Currents were nearly 1 kt to the west in the upper 200 m.
+This westward flow seemed to be associated with a high sea level north of Station ALOHA.
+A combination of internal semidiurnal and diurnal tides, along with near-inertial oscillations, were noticeable especially in vertical shear.

-CTD casts conducted near the WHOTS-18 buoy (Station 52) after deployment ({numref}`figure6.4` and {numref}`figure6.5`) displayed a subsurface salinity maximum between 70 and 80 dbar and a mixed layer 40 to 60 dbar deep.
+CTD casts conducted near the WHOTS-18 buoy (Station 52) after deployment ({numref}`figure6.3`, and {numref}`figure6.4`) displayed a subsurface salinity maximum between 70 and 80 dbar and a mixed layer 40 to 60 dbar deep.

 During the WHOTS-19 cruise (WHOTS-18 mooring recovery, 17 June 2023), a high-pressure ridge far north of the Hawaiian Islands maintained a tight enough pressure gradient down across the region to produce moderate to